Featured Speakers

 • Tanner Eastmond, University of California, San Diego - Department of Economics

-• Eli Kochersberger, West Virginia University - Department of Economics
+• Eli Kochersperger, West Virginia University - Department of Economics

 • Jhih-Yun Liu, University of Minnesota - Department of Applied Economics

-• Fabiola Alba-Vivar, Columbia University, Teachers College - Department of Education Policy and Social Analysis
+• Fabiola Alba-Vivar, Teachers College, Columbia University - Department of Education Policy and Social Analysis

 Advisor: Lawrence J. White, New York University